ftyuejian/Predicting-CO2-Absorption-in-Ionic-Liquid-with-Molecular-Descriptors-and-Explainable-GNN/README.md

 * run `python fragment_explain.py` to reproduce the fragment importance explanation process for the whole dataset

 ## About the data
+* Due to the reason that the original data has been adapted into different form for different task, we separately clean up a dataset with both smiles dictionary and whole dataset and store those file in Original_Dataset

 ## Reference